Rushil1234/walleyecasestudy/README.md

 - **Information Ratio**: Alpha relative to benchmark
 - **Calmar Ratio**: Annual return / maximum drawdown

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This system is for research and educational purposes only.
-Past performance does not guarantee future results.
-Always consult with a financial advisor before making investment decisions.

 ## References

 - VanEck Vectors Oil Services ETF (XOP) research